XRPLF/xrpl-dev-portal/content/tutorials/use-tokens/issue-a-fungible-token.md

 <div class="output-area"></div>
 {{ end_step() }}

-**Note**: If you use [Authorized Trust Lines][], there is an extra step after this one: the cold address must approve the trust line from the hot address.
+**Note:** If you use [Authorized Trust Lines][], there is an extra step after this one: the cold address must approve the trust line from the hot address.
 For details of how to do this, see [Authorizing Trust Lines](authorized-trust-lines.html#authorizing-trust-lines).

 ### {{n.next()}}.
 Wait for Validation